 “It was important for us to lead the way in Vietnam, a booming development market when it comes to golf courses,” said Don Lam, Chairman of the Board at Hoiana.
 “Hoiana wants to lead the way and show that golf courses can be built sustainably and environmentally friendly.
 We shall continue our sustainability efforts across our entire resort at Hoiana, where the environment will always be a top priority.”

 Hoiana was constructed with the strict sustainability principles laid out by the GEO Foundation’s On Course Developments Program.
 Water conservation is a crucial component of the sustainability of a new development.
 The selection of a golf course irrigation system that allows for the most efficient use of resources such as electrical demands, copper and water was essential in the decision-making process.

-The IC System uses up to 90% less copper than satellite systems.
-The IC System and Cirrus central control software allow for real-time, two-way communication between all the rotors on the property.
+Hoiana Shores Golf Club chose the Rain Bird IC System because of its ease of installation, advanced diagnostics, and significant reduction of copper required, compared to satellite and other two-wire systems.
+Using up to 90% less copper than satellite systems, the IC System and Cirrus central control software allow for real-time, two-way communication between all the rotors on the property.
 While the team is in the field Rain Bird’s MI allows them to irrigate in real-time using tablets or smartphones and make adjustments or create new programs.